 - 1. "Two strikes" feature.
-If the gearmotor has a second HI AMP occurrence during the countdown period (6 hours after a HI AMP time delay) a hard error will occur and the HI AMP and SERVICE LED's will be illuminated.
-Reset button must be pressed to clear this error. - No current.
+If the gearmotor has a second HI AMP occurrence during the countdown period (6 hours after a HI AMP time delay) a hard error will occur and the HI AMP and SERVICE LED's will be illuminated. - 2.
+No current.
 To prevent the refrigeration system from running without gearmotor rotation the PC board will indicate HIGH AMP and SERVICE if the drive relay is energized and there is no current draw.
-Reset button must be pressed to clear this error.